8ta4/say/DONTREADME.md

 One of the challenges is dealing with low-confidence segments that the transcription system is not sure how to transcribe.
 To avoid contaminating the transcription with errors, `say` can drop these segments and only retain the ones with high confidence.

 Another challenge is handling different accents and dialects.
 Currently, the most recognized accent is Standard American English, because it has the most data available for training the transcription system.
 This is a form of accentism.

-To improve accuracy, users with non-standard accents can consider accent coaching, simpler diction, or avoiding complex or fancy vocabulary.
-This is similar to learning to touch-type to type faster.
-Technology will hopefully improve over time, and this adaptation may become unnecessary.

-`say` aims to capture your thoughts anytime and anywhere, but common sense applies.
-If any human listener cannot understand you, `say` will probably struggle too.

 ### Latency